Sewing Machines with recognizable

 sewing machines were often torn apart for the stands or drawers and

-sold for more as parts or as pieces of furniture than they would
+sold for more as parts and the pieces of furniture created than they would

 The basic